OpenCyphal/pycyphal/docs/pages/demo.rst

 The UAVCAN Specification does not require this behavior, though, so some simpler nodes (embedded systems in particular) may just reject mis-typed requests.

-If you restart the application now, you will see it use the the updated PID gains.
+If you restart the application now, you will see it use the updated PID gains.

 Now let's try the linear regression service: